BQEDeveloper/CoreApi-Asp.net-MVC-Sample/README.md

   * Order By - To specify by which field you want to order the item list
   * Page - To specify the page number and number of records on each page

 Core API allows operators to manipulate individual data items and return a result set.
-To know more go to[Core operators](https://api-explorer.bqecore.com/docs/filtering#filter-operators)
+To know more go to [Core operators](https://api-explorer.bqecore.com/docs/filtering#filter-operators)